Masters of Doom: Content

-The book describes the respective childhoods of the "two Johns", their first meeting at Softdisk in 1989 and the eventual founding of their own company, id Software.
-It discusses in detail the company's first successes, the popular and groundbreaking Commander Keen and Wolfenstein 3D games, and the new heights the company reached with Doom, which granted the company unprecedented success, fame, and notoriety.
-It discusses id's next project, Quake, the aftermath of Romero's departure from the company, and his founding and the eventual collapse of Ion Storm, his new game development studio.
+The book describes the respective childhoods of the "two Johns", their first meeting at Softdisk in 1989, and the eventual founding of their own company, id Software.
+It discusses in detail the company's first successes: the critically and commercially successful Commander Keen and Wolfenstein 3D games.
+The company's fortunes continued to rise with the release of Doom, which provided unprecedented success, fame, and notoriety.
+The book then discusses id's next project, Quake, the aftermath of Romero's departure from the company, and his founding and the eventual collapse of the studio Ion Storm.
 Kushner describes the new gamer culture created by Doom and its impact on society.

-The games are discussed in detail, and Kushner's main focus is in the work dynamic and personalities that enabled their creation.
+The games are discussed in detail, but Kushner's main focus is the corporate culture that enabled their creation.
 He describes Carmack and Romero as the driving forces of id Software, but with very different personalities.
-Romero is presented as having unbridled creativity and considerable skill, but he loses focus when the spectacular success of the games allows him to adopt a rock star-like public persona.
+Romero is presented as having unbridled creativity and considerable skill, but losing focus when the spectacular success of the games allowed him to adopt a rock star-like public persona.
 Carmack is depicted as an introvert, whose unparalleled programming skills are the core of id Software, enabling the company to create extremely sophisticated games.
 However, he has little interest in – or even understanding of – the social niceties that enable people to enjoy working together.

 Much of the book concentrates on this dynamic.
-The two initially complement each other well, but eventually conflicts develop, leading Romero to be fired.
-Carmack, the skilled creator of the complicated and fast game engines the company's products use, is repeatedly referred to as the only person in the company who is not expendable, and this gives him a great degree of authority and influence.
+The "two Johns" initially complement each other well, but eventually interpersonal conflicts develop, leading Romero to be fired.
+Carmack, the skilled creator of the complicated game engines the company's products use, is repeatedly referred to as the only person in the company who is not expendable, and this gives him a great degree of authority and influence.
 However, this influence transforms id Software into a considerably less pleasant and fun place to work and causes its games to become increasingly repetitive, though technologically sophisticated.
-Romero is on the opposite end of the spectrum; his Ion Storm is intended to be a very fun place to work, where "[game] design is law" (Ion Storm's slogan was "Design is Law") and that technology must be created to realize the designer's vision, instead of the other way around.
-However, his lack of management and organizational focus leads to poor and financially disastrous results.
+Romero is on the opposite end of the spectrum; Ion Storm is intended to be a very fun place to work, where "[game] design is law," and where technology must be created to realize the designer's vision, instead of the other way around.
+However, his lack of management and organizational focus leads to financially disastrous results.

-Although Kushner adopts a novel-like narrative, Masters of Doom is a work of journalism.
+Although Kushner adopts a novel-like narrative, Masters of Doom is a work of video game journalism.
 According to his notes in the book, it is based on hundreds of interviews conducted over a six-year period.
-Kushner was an early entrant into the field of video game journalism, and recycled some of his own original reporting in the book.
+Kushner was an early entrant into the field of video game journalism, and included some of his own original reporting first published in other sources into the book.